-- 5.1.1 Students enrolled in FH bachelor programs and FH master programs are required to complete an independently prepared written work, a so-called bachelor or master thesis. - 5.1.2 The period of time allowed for the completion of the bachelor or master thesis shall correspond to the workload in ECTS pursuant to the curriculum. - 5.1.3 The scope and level of difficulty of bachelor and master theses shall correspond to the period of time available for the completion of the relevant thesis.
+- 5.1.1 Students enrolled in FH bachelor programs and FH master programs are required to complete an independently prepared written work, a so-called bachelor or master thesis.
+In any given academic year, at least 3 (three) dates for the submission of bachelor or master theses shall be scheduled for each study program. - 5.1.2 The period of time allowed for the completion of the bachelor or master thesis shall correspond to the workload in ECTS pursuant to the curriculum.

-- 5.1.4 In accordance with § 19(1) FHG several students may work jointly on a topic, provided that the performance of each student can be assessed individually.
+- 5.1.3 The scope and level of difficulty of bachelor and master theses shall correspond to the period of time available for the completion of the relevant thesis. - 5.1.4 In accordance with § 19(1) FHG several students may work jointly on a topic, provided that the performance of each student can be assessed individually.
 The decision on this issue lies within the Study Program Directors' sole discretion. - 5.1.5 It is possible to change the subject of a thesis after work on the thesis has begun, however, such a change shall be subject to the approval by the Study Program Directors. - 5.1.6 The assessment of a bachelor or master thesis shall be based on a list of criteria submitted to the student in writing at the start of the period of time allowed for the completion of the thesis. - 5.1.7 In accordance with § 19(3) FHG a master thesis that has received a positive assessment shall be published by lodging it with the library of the provider of the FH study programs.
 On lodging the master thesis with the library, the author is entitled to apply for access to the delivered copies to be withheld for a maximum of 5 (five) years from the time of delivery.
-Such an application shall be approved if the student establishes that significant legal or business interests are at risk. - 5.1.8 A bachelor or master thesis that has not received a positive assessment shall be returned to the student for revision and resubmission.
-It can be resubmitted twice.
-The maximum period for resubmission is 4 (four) months in each case.
-The Study Program Directors in their sole discretion may extend the said period in individual cases for good reason.
+Such an application shall be approved if the student establishes that significant legal or business interests are at risk. - 5.1.8 A bachelor or master thesis that has not received a positive assessment shall be returned to the student for revision and resubmission, whereby a grace period shall be granted of not less than 1 (one) and not more than 4 (four) months from the date when the failure to achieve a positive assessment is communicated.
+The thesis can be resubmitted twice, in each case at the next submission date scheduled by the Study Program Directors.
+The Study Program Directors may approve a different grace period in individual cases for good reason.